LuckyGirl-XU/MoMent/README.md

 # MoMent
-This repo is for our AAAI 2026 work.
+This repo is for our AAAI 2026 work - 'Unlocking Multi-Modal Potentials for Link Prediction on Dynamic Text-Attributed Graph Representation'.

 ## Datasets
 We collect dynamic text-attributed graphs from the DTGB benchmark [here](https://drive.google.com/drive/folders/1QFxHIjusLOFma30gF59_hcB19Ix3QZtk).
 Below we provide the details of the datasets: